 Start with your makeup.
 For me, between monthly subscription boxes I’ve had to birthday Sephora shopping sprees, I’ve got quite a bit.
 Here though, it’s important to stick to a strict expiration schedule, as makeup can deteriorate and be unhealthy for you to use on your skin.

-As you’re sorting through those tubes, sticks and compacts, try to keep the below expiration dates in mind.
+As you’re sorting through those tubes, sticks, and compacts, try to keep the below expiration dates in mind.
 (I have to be honest, I had to toss quite a bit!)

-Foundation: 3-6 months
+- Foundation: 3-6 months

-Concealer: Wand applicator concealers should be tossed within 6 months since they’re likely to grow bacteria.
+- Concealer: Wand applicator concealers should be tossed within 6 months since they’re likely to grow bacteria.
 Stick, twist-up tubes, or compact concealers can last up to 12 months, especially if you use a makeup brush to apply the product.

-Pressed powder cosmetics: Facial powder, blush and eyeshadow should be thrown out after one year.
+- Pressed powder cosmetics: Facial powder, blush and eyeshadow should be thrown out after one year.
 If you get an eye infection, however, you’ll have to toss out any eyeshadow you’ve used, to avoid re-infecting yourself.

-Lip gloss and lipstick: 1 year
+- Lip gloss and lipstick: 1 year

-Mascara: 3 months.
+- Mascara: 3 months.
 Toss it immediately if it becomes dry, or you develop an eye infection.

-Eye and lip pencils: If you sharpen them every few days, makeup pencils can last a year or longer.
+- Eye and lip pencils: If you sharpen them every few days, makeup pencils can last a year or longer.

-All-natural cosmetics: Because these products do not contain preservatives, they should be used or discarded within 6 months.
+- All-natural cosmetics: Because these products do not contain preservatives, they should be used or discarded within 6 months.

 Now, let’s get to the rest of the vanity.
-Clean out your bathroom drawer and sort through hair products with the same vigilance you gave your makeup bag and ditch anything that you haven’t used in at least a year, any outdated products or those empty tubes we sometimes don’t want to toss.
-Once you’ve cleared away old, outdated product or culled out makeup colors that just don’t work for you, it’s time to get it organized!
+Clean out your bathroom drawer and sort through hair products with the same vigilance you gave your makeup bag and ditch anything that you haven’t used in at least a year, any outdated products, or those empty tubes we sometimes don’t want to toss.
+Once you’ve cleared away old, outdated products or culled out makeup colors that just don’t work for you, it’s time to get it organized!

 Here are two main ways to put it all back together so you feel great in your cleaned out bathroom space:

 I’ve used a small three-drawer organizer for my makeup for years now, and it keeps everything sorted into the three main categories they fall into: Lips, Eyes, Face.
-Of course a trusty little label maker makes this easy to see, but even without the labeling, it’s really easy to find what I need.
+Of course, a trusty little label maker makes this easy to see, but even without the labeling, it’s really easy to find what I need.

-For all of my face care products, from the items I use daily to the at home spa treatments I like to keep on hand, as well as all of my hair products (I have naturally curly hair and live in a humid state, so products are my friend!), I found these really sleek copper containers at Home Goods to keep things sorted and everything in its place.
+For all of my face care products, from the items I use daily to the at-home spa treatments I like to keep on hand, as well as all of my hair products (I have naturally curly hair and live in a humid state, so products are my friend!), I found these really sleek copper containers at Home Goods to keep things sorted and everything in its place.

 For bathroom drawers, I’ve found that kitchen flatware sorters are perfect for keeping all those little bathroom necessities in place.
 I also have a few little bowls to keep hair ties and other items sorted and from rolling around as we open and close the drawers.